VA Home Loans for First Time BuyersUpdated: November 4, 2022

 Who Is Exempt From The VA Loan Funding Fee

 Veterans with service-connected disabilities and surviving spouses are exempt from the VA loan funding fee.
 Effective Jan.
 1, 2020, the VA loan rules in this area include certain Purple Heart recipients.
 Who is eligible to have the VA loan funding fee waiver?

 - Veterans receiving VA compensation for service-connected disabilities.

-- Veterans entitled to receive VA compensation for service-connected disabilities, but receiving retirement pay or active service pay instead.
+- Veterans are entitled to receive VA compensation for service-connected disabilities but receive retirement pay or active service pay instead.